stoermelder/vcvrack-packone/src/test/FRAMEWORK.md

 Two details that implementation gets right and a naive barrier does not: `work()` returns `false` when the queue is momentarily full, so the sentinel push must retry; and the sentinel flag must be a `shared_ptr`, not a stack reference, or a timeout leaves the worker writing into a dead frame.

-> **Working on a module that predates this pattern?** Strip and EightFaceMk2 still own a concrete
-> `TaskWorker` and cannot inject at all. `var/TaskWorker_existing_modules.md` covers testing them
-> today, and what migrating them involves.

 #### Writing the test so it survives the harness gaining support